Term: 2014 —2017

-Ms. Kea received a Juris Doctor degree from the University of Texas Law School, and completed the program of Instruction for Lawyers at Harvard Law School and the Program for Senior Managers in Government at Harvard’s Kennedy School of Government.
-She holds a Bachelor of Arts Degree with honors from the University of Texas..
+Arleas Upton Kea is a member of the senior leadership team and Director of Administration at the Federal Deposit Insurance Corporation.
+A native Texan, she earned her Juris Doctor degree from the University of Texas Law School in 1982 and her Bachelor of Arts Degree with honors in 1979.
+She also holds certificates from the program of Instruction for Lawyers at Harvard Law School and the Program for Senior Leaders in Government at Harvard’s Kennedy School of Government.

 Arleas began her legal career in Washington, DC, serving first at the US Department of Labor’s legal division and then joining the Legal Division at the Federal Deposit Insurance Corporation (FDIC) during the banking and savings and loan crises in the 1980’s.
 At the FDIC, she specialized in complex professional liability matters and major white collar crimes.
 She also helped lead the FDIC’s labor negotiations and held several senior positions, including Assistant General Counsel and Deputy General Counsel.

 Ms. Kea expanded her role beyond the legal division when she was appointed by the FDIC’s Board of Directors to serve as the agency’s Ombudsman.
 As the Ombudsman, she filled a critical role, serving as the liaison with bankers, industry representatives, community groups, and the public.
 Her strategy for brokering relationships between the public and regulatory agencies serves as a model today throughout government.
 Her achievements include selection as Chairman of the Coalition of Federal Ombudsmen and receipt of the prestigious Vice President’s Hammer Award for management excellence in government.